SLaDOS/markdown-cv/index.md

 • Predicted the rise and fall in price for gold and bitcoin by machine learning, and made buying and selling decisions accordingly.

-• Responsible for the drawing of all the pictures in the project using tools such as Matplotlib and Seaborn.
+• Responsible for making all the figures in the project using tools such as Matplotlib and Seaborn.

 • Shared tasks for teammates such as feature engineering and testing the effects of a single model (XGBoost).